Skip to main content

 Can Hold in Hands No No Yes

-For most NZ investors: GLDM (the mini version) offers the same gold exposure as GLD but with lower fees (0.10% vs 0.40%) and a lower share price, making it more accessible.
+For most NZ investors: GLDM (SPDR Gold MiniShares) offers the same physical gold exposure as GLD but with a materially lower TER and lower per-share price, making it more accessible.
+Verify the current TER on each issuer fact sheet before deciding.

 How to Buy GLD from New Zealand